-International students often have very particular challenges, from homesickness, to the unfamiliarity of a new educational system, to navigating social etiquette and the systems of public transport.
-There are a number of ways that international students can be supported.
+International doctoral researchers often have very particular challenges, from homesickness, to the unfamiliarity of a new educational system, to navigating social etiquette and the systems of public transport.
+There are a number of ways that international doctoral researchers can be supported.

-Supervisor sensitivity is perhaps the most important of these, and it is good to take the initiative in making sure your students know they can come to you for help and advice.
+Supervisor sensitivity is perhaps the most important of these, and it is good to take the initiative in making sure your doctoral researchers know they can come to you for help and advice.